Snaver/Sauron-App/README.md

 # Sauron
-Laravel 5.3 project to monitor changes in Whois and DNS records.
+Personal Laravel 5.3 project to monitor, notify and record changes in Whois and DNS records.
+Built to get up to speed with new Laravel technology and play with the free tier provided by Heroku.

 Utilising [Laravel Queues & Jobs](https://laravel.com/docs/5.3/queues), checks can be performed on a set of defined domains for either DNS or Whois records.
 The [Laravel Scheduler](https://laravel.com/docs/5.3/scheduling) can be used to arrange when these checks are run.